Changing A&D Jobs? What to Do With Your Old Pension (The Lump Sum vs. Annuity Decision)

 Most corporate pensions are not inflation-adjusted.
 That $600/month will still be $600/month in the year 2055.

-• The Risk: You are locking in a payment that buys less and less groceries every single year of your retirement.
+• The Risk: You are locking in a payment that may buy fewer goods and services over time due to inflation.

-For a 60-year-old, a fixed annuity might make sense.
-For a 35-year-old, inflation is a massive threat to your wealth.
+For someone closer to retirement, a fixed annuity might be suitable.
+For a younger individual, inflation is a consideration.

 If you roll that $45,000 into a Rollover IRA and invest it in a diversified portfolio:

-• Compounding: You have 30 years for that capital to grow tax-deferred before you touch it.
+• Compounding: You have 30 years for that capital to potentially grow tax-deferred before you access it.

-• Control: If you die early, the remaining balance in an IRA goes to your spouse or kids.
-In many pension annuities, the payments simply stop when you die unless you pay extra for survivor benefits.
+• Control: If you die, the remaining balance in an IRA can go to your beneficiaries.
+In many pension annuities, the payments may stop at death unless you elect survivor benefits.

-The Trade-Off: Taking the lump sum transfers the Investment Risk from the company to you.
-If the market crashes and stays down for 30 years, you could end up with less.
-But historically, over multi-decade periods, diversified markets have generally outpaced inflation—something a fixed, non-indexed pension cannot do.
+Important Note: Taking the lump sum transfers the Investment Risk from the company to you.
+If the market declines, you could end up with less.
+Diversified markets have historically provided returns that have outpaced inflation over longer periods, which a fixed, non-indexed pension does not offer.
+Past performance is not indicative of future results.

-The Tax Trap: Direct Rollover vs. The Check
+The Tax Implications: Direct Rollover vs. The Check

-• The Mistake: If you ask for the check to be mailed to you, the company is legally required to withhold 20% for federal taxes immediately.
-You then have 60 days to put the full amount (including the 20% they kept!) into an IRA to avoid penalties.
-It is a cash flow nightmare.
+• Potential Issue: If you ask for the check to be mailed to you, the company is legally required to withhold 20% for federal taxes immediately.
+You then have 60 days to deposit the full amount (including the 20% they kept!) into an IRA to avoid penalties.

-• The Fix: To avoid immediate taxes and penalties, most investors should choose a Direct Rollover (or Trustee-to-Trustee Transfer).
+• The Recommendation: To avoid immediate taxes and penalties, consider a Direct Rollover (or Trustee-to-Trustee Transfer).
 The check is made out to "Custodian FBO [Your Name]" and sent directly to your new account.
-No withholding, no taxes, no penalties.
+This avoids withholding, immediate taxes, and potential penalties.
+Consult with a qualified tax professional.

 Why Companies Offer Buyouts

-Sometimes, this alignment of interests works for everyone.
+Sometimes, this can benefit both parties.
 They get a cleaner balance sheet; you get control of your capital.

 Summary

-If you need help comparing the Internal Rate of Return on your pension offer vs. a rollover, we can run the specific numbers during a Launch Pad planning session.
+If you need help comparing the Internal Rate of Return on your pension offer vs. a rollover, we can discuss relevant factors during a planning session.